 Don’t panic.
 There are a few ways to extend the life of (some of) your cosmetics:

-Don’t Use a Product With an Eye Infection
+Don’t Use Makeup With an Eye Infection

-Remember that this is a step in your self-care routine.
+We know it’s hard to get rid of the makeup you love, but we want you to remember that this is a step in your self-care routine.
 By getting rid of something that could potentially cause damage to your complexion or your health, you are prioritizing yourself and acknowledging that you deserve to use the healthiest products on your skin.